Recursion

-Recursion occurs when the definition of a concept or process depends on a simpler version of itself.
+Recursion occurs when the definition of a concept or process depends on a simpler or previous version of itself.
 Recursion is used in a variety of disciplines ranging from linguistics to logic.
 The most common application of recursion is in mathematics and computer science, where a function being defined is applied within its own definition.
-While this apparently defines an infinite number of instances (function values), it is often done in such a way that no infinite loop or infinite chain of references ("crock recursion") can occur.
+While this apparently defines an infinite number of instances (function values), it is often done in such a way that no infinite loop or infinite chain of references can occur.

 A process that exhibits recursion is recursive.
+Video feedback displays recursive images, as does an infinity mirror.

 Formal definitions

 In mathematics and computer science, a class of objects or methods exhibits recursive behavior when it can be defined by two properties: